- Why we collect personal data

 - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-Additional conditions for processing special category data under Article 9(2) GDPR
+Additional conditions for processing special category data under Article 9(2) UK GDPR

 Special category personal data may be processed if: